Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Experiments

 \subsection{Quantitative Comparison for Stage~1}

-The distilled dataset is used to train the Temporal Shift Module (TSM)\cite{lin2019tsm}, a state-of-the-art (SOTA) classification model, to evaluate the effectiveness of our frame selection method.
-The corresponding results are summarized in Table\ref{tab:tsm_acc}.
+The selected frames are used to train the Temporal Shift Module (TSM)~\cite{lin2019tsm}, a state-of-the-art (SOTA) classification model, to evaluate the effectiveness of our frame selection method.
+The corresponding results are summarized in TABLE~\ref{tab:tsm_acc}.

-As shown in Table~\ref{tab:tsm_acc}, our method achieves superior performance by maintaining high classification accuracy using only 8 frames, outperforming even the results obtained from processing the full video.
+As shown in TABLE~\ref{tab:tsm_acc}, our method achieves superior performance by maintaining high classification accuracy using only 8 frames, outperforming even the results obtained from processing the full video.
 In addition, our method significantly outperforms the baseline methods (Uniform and Random) as well as the SOTA method SMART~\cite{gowda2021smart} when using the same number of frames.

 These results indicate that our method effectively selects the most representative frames, enabling more efficient and accurate classification of wildfire videos.